Course Overview

 Academic Integrity

-Students are expected to adhere to the Johns Hopkins University Academic Integrity policies.
+Students are expected to adhere to the Johns Hopkins University Academic Integrity policies (please see the syllabus on Canvas for a detailed statement).
 All work submitted must be your own.
 While collaboration on problem sets is encouraged, you must write up your solutions independently.
 Any violations of academic integrity will be taken seriously and reported to the appropriate university authorities.